-1.21 Emerging development plan documents must undergo a statutory sustainability appraisal.
+1.22 Emerging development plan documents must undergo a statutory sustainability appraisal.
 This is a systematic process that aims to promote sustainable development by assessing the extent to which the emerging plan, when judged against reasonable alternatives, will help to achieve relevant environmental, economic and social objectives.
 This includes consideration of impacts on equality and health and well-being.
-The sustainability appraisal of the Draft SADPD has been published for comment alongside the draft plan.
-The sustainability appraisal of the proposed submission version of the SADPD will undergo examination alongside the SADPD itself.
+The sustainability appraisal of the Draft SADPD was published for comment alongside the draft plan.
+The sustainability appraisal of the SADPD Proposed Submission Version will undergo examination alongside the SADPD itself.